planetbits/KrishiV/README.md

  - Analytics Dashboard

  ---
-Note : Release have only trial Version available.
+Note : Release have only trial version available.
-Please contanct for more information..
+Please contanct us for more information..